-It is not having a buena familia.
-It is desirable to have one, but there are many successful people who were born to broken families.
+It is not having a rich family.
+It is desirable to have one, but there are many successful people who were born to broken, poor families.

 The difference lies in how badly you need to change your life, in how urgent it is for you to make your dreams your new reality.
 Given the opportunity, you do not want to stay in your present life a year, a month, or a week more.

-In a single step, according to a wise Chinese philosopher.
+A journey to a thousand miles begins in a single step.
+That’s according to a dead but wise Chinese philosopher.

 What do you want to see after a thousand mile?

 I think that journey to a thousand mile, to a hundred mile, to ten miles, must begin with a clear understanding of why you want to start the journey.